 In the U.S., we replaced the shrink sleeve in Softsoap Foaming hand soap and Softsoap body wash with pressure sensitive labels.

 In the U.S., we converted Speed Stick deodorant containers from mixed resins to an all polypropylene container.

 We launched a first-of-its-kind recyclable toothpaste tube, the first oral or personal care tube to be recognized by the Association of Plastic Recyclers.
 The recyclable toothpaste tube debuted under the Tom’s of Maine brand in the United States and the Colgate Smile for Good brand in Europe.
 Read more.

 INCREASE RECYCLED CONTENT

-Colgate’s 2020 goal is to increase recycled content in our packaging to 50 percent on average.
-As of year-end 2018, approximately 42 percent of our packaging materials are from recycled sources.
-While this number has remained flat as compared to 2017, plans for procurement of more recycled content are in place and being implemented to meet our 2020 goal.
+Colgate’s 2020 goal is to increase recycled content in our packaging to 50 percent on average, and our 2025 goal focuses on increasing recycled content for plastic to 25 percent.
+As of year-end 2019, approximately 45 percent of our packaging materials are from recycled sources.
+We have worked in 2019 to procure resources to meet our 2020 goals.

 MINIMIZE WEIGHT AND VOLUME

 Colgate strives to use the minimum amount of packaging required to label and protect our products.
 We recognize the importance of reducing waste at every stage of the product life-cycle, including at the end-of-use of our products and packaging.
 Read more on our programs to collect packaging waste and our commitment to work with stakeholders to drive continuous improvement in local recycling systems in Reducing Consumer Waste.